-Course assignments include in-class reading and writing assignments, papers in various stages of drafting and revising, and ancillary steps in each assignment, as well as active and regular participation in class.
-Unless otherwise indicated, assignments must be submitted through the Canvas course site by the date and time indicated in the syllabus.
+Course assignments include required readings; attendance at and report on one author talk; papers in various stages of drafting and revising, along with ancillary steps for each writing assignment; and active and regular participation in class.
+Unless otherwise indicated, assignments must be submitted in person at the beginning of the class period on which they are due.